-Midpen is undertaking the development of an Americans With Disabilities (ADA) Self-Evaluation and Transition Plan Update.
-This project will identify any programmatic and physical barriers limiting accessibility at the District.
-The Plan will provide recommendations for removing physical barriers based on accessibility requirements mandated by the ADA and State of California access codes.
-The Transition Plan will provide the basis for prioritizing, budgeting, implementing, and monitoring the removal of barriers.
+Midpen has updated its ADA Self-Evaluation and Transition Plan.
+This project identified programmatic and physical barriers limiting accessibility at Midpen.
+The ADA Plan update provides recommendations for removing physical barriers based on accessibility requirements mandated by the ADA and State of California access codes, and will provide the basis for prioritizing, budgeting, implementing, and monitoring the removal of barriers.

 The Americans with Disabilities Act is a civil rights law that mandates equal opportunity for individuals with disabilities.
 Passed by Congress in 1990, the law prohibits discrimination in employment, public services, public accommodations, and telecommunications.